Collen-Roller/Swift/README.md

 Supports concurrency in Swift, and proper network protocals.
 Weather info is JSON data retrieved from forcast.developer.io

+##Tic Tac Tie

+Simple Tic Tac Toe application.
+The appliation uses two main screens, a title screen which allows users to choose a game mode, and a AI mode which allows users to play against the computer.
+The AI uses the Minimax algorithm which I implemented in Swift.
+The application is basic and does not include any detailed animations.
+Once a player has won, the user can replay or quit to the start screen.

 ##Accreditation

 Written by [Collen Roller][1]